robinrendle/aeve/content/draft.md

 Only one date-guy had exhausted Aeve’s imagination up to this point, donating to her rambling diatribes with questions, jokes and, at all the right moments, giving her serious looks of discomfort.
 Afterwards they headed to a bar where a crowd of a dozen or so had cloistered themselves around a ping pong table in a cellar and were playing a wonderful, eclectic drinking game.
 PING!
 Aeve would shout as date-guy drunkenly hit the ping pong ball across the room.
 It was an evening where complete strangers became friends serendipitously as if everyone was reading off a script.
 PONG!
 He’d return in kind whilst Aeve’s serve hit the net and she’d wash away the embarrassment with another gulp of liquid from a tiny glass.

 Date-guy was British, funny and best of all, he had the easiest smile Aeve had ever found.
 Over the coming months she knew that she wanted to hold onto the sails of his unrelenting, full-bodied laughter, safeguarding each and every moment in a glassy bottle.
-With her own hands Aeve would build a storehouse to keep these bottles safe, as they’d need to be catalogued by time, place and origin so future archivists could plunder the treasure of his every indistinguishable laugh and his every fleeting smile.
+With her own hands Aeve would build a storehouse to keep these bottles safe, as they’d need to be catalogued by time, place and origin so future archivists could plunder the treasures of his every indistinguishable laugh and his every fleeting smile.

 ## 5

- But it was completely uncertain what this development would mean for the remaining wildlife.
-Mali will never look the same, she thought.

-*The problems of engineering life to fight a manmade mess*.
-For the first time in her life, Aeve’s work was important.
-Essential, even if only a few hundred people in the surrounding communities depended on their research paying off.

-Aeve’s mornings and evenings were now smudged together into a vast homogenous blob without seasons or diverse weather patterns to ease the boredom.
-Rarely, but then for equally boring months thereafter, an orange undercurrent of dust would  roll predictably across the surface and rake the earth in a sickly poison.
-She never expected that the most dangerous place on earth could begin to grow a little dull after a while.
+Aeve’s mornings and evenings were now smudged together into a vast homogenous blob without seasonal changes or diverse weather patterns to ease the boredom.
+An orange undercurrent of dust would roll predictably across the surface and rake the earth in a sickly poison but for months afterward the environment remained constant throughout the seasons.
+Aeve had never expected that the most dangerous place on earth could begin to grow a little dull after a while.

 She hiked across the fields with Cathy in tow.
 This ones yours, she said.

-The sun is setting, let’s pick up the pace.
+C’mon, let’s pick up the pace.
+The sun was setting.

 Cathy moves around the field checking for the reasons as to why the crop failed.

+What this development would mean for the remaining wildlife, it was impossible to say.
+Mali will never look the same again, Aeve knew.

+For the first time in her life, Aeve’s work was important.
+Essential, even if only a few hundred people in the surrounding communities depended on their research paying off.

-In the distance Aeve could see the jutting face of Mount Hombori and a thin pylon embedded at its peak.
-Aeve had friends on the cloud seeding team.
+Aeve could see the jutting face of Mount Hombori, a plateau that stretched in the distance, and what looked like a thin matchstick embedded at its peak.

-She wondered at the complexity of terraforming this barren strip of land; particles of silver iodide were injected into the troposphere by the use of artillery batteries, courtesy of the French military.
-The theory was this would stimulate the growth of cloud cover so that the beacons could send sharp electrical charges into the surrounding atmosphere and through this process they could generate clouds at will.
-It was highly experimental but at this point the Malian government was desperate to try even the most outrageous suggestions.
-The team called this ‘cloud seeding’.
+She wondered at the complexity of terraforming this barren strip of land; particles of silver iodide were injected into the troposphere by the use of artillery batteries in the south, courtesy of the French military.
+This would stimulate the growth of cloud cover so that the beacons on the highest peaks of Mali could send sharp electrical charges into the surrounding atmosphere and through this process they could generate clouds at will.
+It was highly experimental but at this point the Malian government was desperate to test the most outrageous suggestions, even with what this team started to call ‘cloud seeding’.

-Plateau

-Aeve was hoping to find that they shot lightning into the air like the plasma guns in science fiction movies but unfortunately she was disappointed to find that on an tour earlier in the year that their power was silent and invisible.
+Aeve had friends on the cloud seeding team and so after a few emails she hoped to tour the facility and find that team was shooting lightning into the air like in science fiction movies.
+However she was disappointed to find that the beacons were almost identical to cell towers; their power was silent and invisible but they commanded the skies across the landscape.
+At night these beacons, which were scattered across central and southern Mali, could be seen as a tower of blinking red lights.

 Aeve would often watch the sunsets and imagine a planet-sized ping pong paddle volleying the sun away, hurtling this giant ball of burning hydrogen in the direction of his apartment.
 She started to message him with 'ping' during these cloudy moments at the end of the day.
 A couple of hours later he’d reply with 'pong' in kind.
 This interstellar ping pong match became a cute tradition of theirs which consoled them whenever they wanted to stay in touch but didn’t feel like speaking.